faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

-# artificial-intelligence-portifolio-of-small-projects
+# Artificial Intelligence and Machine Learning - A Compilation of Examples
-A small portfolio of artificial intelligence applied to small projects to showcase hands-on experience
+This is a collection of small projects covering different topics in A.I. and M.L. to be used as a training resource for students.
+Some of the projects were collected from online resources and adapted, and some are original projects.